leiforion/dao/spending-proposals/README.md

 1. Consider adding your builder profile using the [builder profile template](../builder-squads/builders/TEMPLATE.md)

 1. When the work is finished, update your Work Proposal with a list of deliverables that demonstrate your work.
-1. Share this PR with the DAO and Submit a proposal to the Aragon DAo to receive the benefits listed in the work proposal.
+1. Share this PR with the DAO and Submit a proposal to the Aragon DAO to receive the benefits listed in the work proposal.